 Drawing on these premises, we began to think of our project as uncovering how law was a constitutive element in race itself: in other words, how law constructed race.
 Racial power, in our view, was not simply—or even primarily—a product of biased decision-making on the part of judges, but instead, the sum total of the pervasive ways in which law shapes and is shaped by “race relations” across the social plane.
 Laws produced racial power not simply through narrowing the scope of, say, of antidiscrimination remedies, nor through racially biased decision-making, but instead, through myriad legal rules, many of them having nothing to do with rules against discrimination, that continued to reproduce structures and practices of racial domination.
 In short, we accepted the crit emphasis on how law produces and is the product of social power and we cross-cut this theme with an effort to understand this dynamic in the context of race and racism.
 With such an analysis in hand, critical race theory allows us to better understand how racial power can be produced even from within a liberal discourse that is relatively autonomous from organized vectors of racial power.

 But how about the misalignment?
-The most common departures noted by CRT scholars are (1) the general Whiteness of CLS, both as a publishing circle and a culture of inclusion/exclusion, (2) that CLS offers no plan of “reconstruction” to follow its “deconstruction,” (3) CLS’s rejection of “legal rights” language, justly held dear by activists in the Civil Rights tradition, (4) CLS’s claim that CRT essentializes “race” as Marx had essentialized “class,” and (5) largely explaining (2) – (4), the tension between modernism and postmodernism/poststructuralism at the heart of Critical Race Theory.
-We will here focus on the last, though I will include readings for the other four in “Further Reading” below.
+The most common departures noted by CRT scholars are (1) the general Whiteness of CLS, both as a publishing circle and a culture of inclusion/exclusion, (2) that CLS offers no plan of “reconstruction” to follow its “deconstruction,” (3) CLS’s rejection of “legal rights” language, justly held dear by activists in the Civil Rights tradition, (4) CLS’s claim that CRT essentializes “race” as Marx had essentialized “class,” (5) CLS’s overemphasis on “consent” and “false consciousness” in the face of centuries of racial coercion, and (6) largely explaining (2) – (5), the tension between modernism and postmodernism/poststructuralism at the heart of Critical Race Theory.
+We will here focus on the last, though I will include readings for the other five in the corresponding section of “Further Reading” below.

 According to early CRT scholar, Angela Harris,